This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Also try my Hi Mountain cracked pepper ‘n garlic jerky.

 Check out my guide to using the Nesco Snackmaster Pro.
 You will be making fantastic jerky at home in no time at all!

-- 1 heaping tablespoon Hi Mountain Mandarin Pepperoni Jerky Seasoning and Cure
+- 2 tablespoons Hi Mountain Mandarin Pepperoni Jerky Seasoning and Cure

-- 1 teaspoon curing salt (Comes with the seasoning.
-Optional if you're going to refrigerate the finished product)
+- 2 teaspoons pink curing salt Comes with the seasoning.
+Optional if you’re going to refrigerate the finished product

 - Place beef in a resealable bag or container.